Professors and Academic Staff

 The School of Social Sciences profits from a well established partner university and research institution network throughout the world.
 In addition, they closely collaborate with research centers as well as research partners located in Mannheim.

 - Mannheim Center for European Social Research (MZES) founded in 1989 as an interdisciplinary institute of the University of Mannheim.
 It is the largest university-based research institute in the German social sciences, where more than 80 MZES scholars explore European social and political developments.

 - Otto-Selz-Institute for Applied Psychology (OSI) conducts interdisciplinary research in collaboration with other research institutes as well as public health organisations.

-- the interdisciplinary collaborative research center on The Political Economy of Reforms (SFB 884) which investigates success and failure of policy reforms by analyzing competing interests, contexts and the political process of reform-making;
+- Collaborative research center on 'The Political Economy of Reforms' (SFB 884) investigates success and failure of policy reforms by analyzing competing interests, contexts and the political process of reform-making;

 - Leibniz Institute for the Social Sciences (GESIS), part of the independent Leibniz Association.
 GESIS provides essential and internationally relevant research-based services for the social sciences.
 As the largest European infrastructure institute for the social sciences GESIS offers advice, expertise and services at all stages of scientists' research projects.

 - Central Institute for Mental Health (ZI) is a major independent center for the treatment of, education about and research on mental illnesses.